themeblvd/EDD-Versions/readme.txt

 = What about the EDD Software Licensing addon? =

 To avoid redunancy, if you're using the [EDD Software Licensing](https://easydigitaldownloads.com/extension/software-licensing/) addon, which already allows you to input a version number, this EDD Versions plugin will not add its "Version" field.
-And instead, your version number setup with the EDD Software Licensing addon will get outputted in the table outputted with `[download_history]`.
+And instead, your version number setup with the EDD Software Licensing addon will get used in the table outputted with `[download_history]`.

 == Installation ==